MAZ01001/other-projects/ffmpeg.md

 - a window will show the video looping infinitly
   - [controls](https://ffmpeg.org/ffplay.html#While-playing)

+## crop video

+    ffmpeg -i ".\INPUT.mp4" -vf "crop=WIDTH_PX:HEIGHT_PX:POSX_PX:POSY_PX" ".\OUTPUT.mp4"

+- `WIDTH_PX` - the width of the croped window
+- `HEIGHT_PX` - the height of the croped window
+- `POSX_PX` - the X position of the croped window (can be omitted = auto center)
+- `POSY_PX` - the Y position of the croped window (can be omitted = auto center)
+- all in pixels, but just the integer number no "px" after it !
+- for more flags, info, and examples [see the documentation](https://ffmpeg.org/ffmpeg-filters.html#crop "official ffmpeg documentation for the crop filter")

 ## compress video

 - need re-encoding for compression _(when in doubt, choose the same video-codec as input video)_